Viet Nam 2022

-A severe crackdown on both online and offline dissent occurred during the Communist Party of Viet Nam (CPV) National Conference and national elections.
-Independent journalists, publishers and other government critics were arrested and charged under repressive laws.
-Human rights defenders were subjected to widespread harassment, unlawful digital surveillance, arbitrary arrest and politically motivated prosecution.
-Torture and other ill-treatment continued to be reported.
-Harsh lockdown measures to curb the spread of Covid-19 disproportionately impacted the most vulnerable and authorities meted out harsh penalties against those who violated Covid-19 regulations.
-Informal workers faced acute pandemic-related hardship due to inadequate social assistance, and young LGBTI people were at heighted risk of discrimination.
+A crackdown on both online and offline dissent raised concerns about a new wave of repression against civil society.
+Independent journalists, activists, religious practitioners and other government critics were arrested and charged under repressive laws.
+Human rights defenders were subjected to widespread harassment, digital surveillance, arbitrary arrest and politically motivated prosecution.
+Torture and other ill-treatment continued to be reported at an alarming rate.

 Human rights defenders

 Prolonged sentences were used as a tactic to silence the country’s most prominent activists.
 An appeals court upheld journalist Phạm Đoan Trang’s nine-year prison sentence,2 as well as the sentences of four land rights activists ranging from six to 10 years’ imprisonment and three to five years’ probation.
 The activists had spoken out about a high-profile land dispute in Dong Tam village near the capital, Hanoi, in which a clash during a police raid in January 2020 resulted in the deaths of an 84-year-old village leader and three police officers.

 Two other activists – human rights defender Đỗ Nam Trung and journalist Lê Văn Dũng – convicted under Article 117 for reporting and sharing information about human rights abuses and corruption on social media, lost appeals against their prison sentences of 10 and five years respectively and probation periods of four and five years.